helgatheviking/Radio-Buttons-for-Taxonomies/readme.md

 ## Changelog

+### 1.1.2
+* Removed unneeded localize_script object
+* Fix fatal error on multisite ( caused by using an anonymous function when not supported until PHP 5.3)
+* Fixed quick edit refresh ( second click on quick edit for same item and the value still reflected the original)

 ### 1.1.1
 * Fix notice in popular terms tab
-* Fix fatal error on multisite
+* attempted Fix fatal error on multisite

 ### 1.1
 * Added columns to edit screen for every radio taxonomy